dennisXZX/web-developer-notes/Node.js.md

 Node.js is not a programming language or framework.
 It is a runtime environment written in C++ for executing Javascript code with the V8 Javascript engine embedded.
 It is suitable for real time application but not CPU-intensive application.

-When we declare a variable in a client-side Javascript environment (browser), it is automatically added to the `window` global object.
-However, in Node environment, variables are scoped to the file in which they are declared and would not contaminate the `global` object.
-This is because in Node, every file lives in a separate module, which means variables and functions declared inside can only be accessed within the file.
+When we declare a variable outside functions in a client-side Javascript environment (browser), it is automatically added to the `window` global object.
+However, in Node environment, variables are scoped to the file in which they are declared and would not contaminate the global environment.
+Although, Node does provide a `global` object for utility methods like `global.console.log()` and `global.setTimeout()`.

+In Node, every file lives in a separate module, which means variables and functions declared inside can only be accessed within the file.
 Node achieves this modularity by wrapping your code in an IIFE `function (exports, require, module, __filename, __dirname)` in each file.
 The `require` method, `exports` and `module` objects you can access in each file are actually being passed into the IIFE as parameters.

 Now take a look at the parameters in the IIFE.
 Think of `module.exports` as the variable that gets returned from `require()`.
 It is an empty object by default, and it is fine to change to anything.
 The parameter `exports` itself is never returned.
 It is just a reference to `module.exports`; a convenience variable to help module authors write less code.
 Working with its properties is safe and recommended.